 For example, there doesn’t seem to be a way for you to return and get a refund or replacement if you’ve lost your receipt but paid in cash.

 Seems like a rarity to pay in cash, but it could happen.
 But that’s not the part that complicates things most.

 As a defense against fraud, Lowe’s specified that the unused paint is brought back in its original package.

 Presumably, this is to prevent people from exploiting the policy and getting, say, two different colors for the price of one.
 (Imagine half-used paint claiming for exchange with a totally different color.)

 The requirement that you need to show proof of purchase is for the same purpose, of course.

-But because these policies do not involve hard measures, sometimes the judgment of whether or not a return is acceptable is left for open interpretation of the retail staff.
+But because these policies do not involve hard measures, sometimes the judgment of whether or not a return is acceptable is left for open interpretation by the retail staff.

 If Lowe’s employees have reason to believe you’re taking advantage of the company by exploiting the Paint Guarantee, they have the right to reject your return.

 What warrants a sufficient reason can vary from individual to individual, and this is one point on which you and the staff may disagree.

 Of course, Lowe’s is not the only retailer looking out for scammers, as you can imagine.